GeertJohan/go.rice/README.md

  - find boxes in imported packages

 Less important stuff:
- - The rice tool uses a simple regexp to find calls to `rice.FindBox(..)`, this should be changed to `go/ast` or maybe `go.tools/oracle`?
  - idea, os/arch dependent embeds. rice checks if embedding file has _os_arch or build flags.
 If box is not requested by file without buildflags, then the buildflags are applied to the embed file.

 ### Package documentation